-They look like diamonds, they shine like diamonds but they are not diamonds – at least not in the true sense of the word.
+They look like diamonds, they shine like diamonds but they are not diamonds – at least not in the true sense of the word as we use it.

 Synthetic or lab-grown diamonds are not a new phenomenon.
 Diamond growing began in the 1950’s.
 It was, and still is, mainly rooted in industrial production.
 And they are perfect for this because they embody all the necessary diamond traits without being as expensive as their natural counterparts.

-Recent technological advancements have made the production process of lab-grown diamonds easier.
+Recent technological advancements have made the production process of lab-grown diamonds easier and much cheaper.
 And this has pushed some producers into the gem trade.

 Lab-growing of type IIa/b HPHT (high-pressure, high-temperature) diamonds only hit the market as recently as 2014, according to GIA.

 Learn to Differentiate Natural vs. Synthetic Diamonds